AdobeDocs/marketo-measure.en/help/marketo-measure-data-warehouse/data-warehouse-access-direct-share.md

 ## Limitations {#limitations}

-[!DNL Marketo Measure] will only be able to set up Snowflake Direct Shares with accounts located in Azure East US 2 due to current Snowflake Direct Share limitations.
+[!DNL Marketo Measure] will only be able to set up Snowflake Direct Shares with accounts located in Azure East US 2 (this is a limitation in Marketo Measure, not with Snowflake).
 If you require your data to be made available in other Snowflake regions, we recommend making a copy of the data in a Snowflake account located in Azure East US 2 and using the [Snowflake Database Replication](https://docs.snowflake.com/en/user-guide/database-replication-intro.html){target="_blank"} feature to copy your data in the Snowflake region/account of your choice.

 ## Enter Snowflake Account ID {#enter-snowflake-account-id}